S. P. Balasubrahmanyam

-Sripathi Panditaradhyula Balasubrahmanyam (4 June 1946 – 25 September 2020), also referred to as SPB or SP Balu or Balu, was an Indian playback singer, television presenter, actor, music composer, dubbing artist, and film producer.
-He is widely regarded as one of the greatest Indian singers of all time.
-He predominently worked in Telugu, Tamil, Kannada, Malayalam, and Hindi films and sang in a total of 16 languages.
+Sripathi Panditaradhyula Balasubrahmanyam (4 June 1946 – 25 September 2020), commonly known as SPB or Balu, was an Indian playback singer, television presenter, actor, music composer, dubbing artist, and film producer.
+He was widely regarded as one of the greatest Indian singers of all time.
+He predominantly worked in Telugu, Tamil, Kannada, Malayalam, and Hindi films and sang in a total of 16 languages.

-S. P. Balasubrahmanyam debuted as a playback singer on 15 December 1966 with the Telugu film Sri Sri Sri Maryada Ramanna scored by his mentor, S. P. Kodandapani.
-In career spanning over five decades, he has won six National Film Awards for Best Male Playback Singer for his works in four different languages – Telugu, Tamil, Kannada, and Hindi; 25 Andhra Pradesh state Nandi Awards for his work in Telugu cinema; and numerous other state awards from Karnataka and Tamil Nadu governments.
-In addition, he won six Filmfare Awards South and a Filmfare Award.
+Balasubrahmanyam was born into a Telugu family with a strong musical background in Nellore, Andhra Pradesh.
+Despite initially pursuing engineering, his passion for music led him to a successful career in playback singing, starting with his debut in the Telugu film Sri Sri Sri Maryada Ramanna in 1966, composed by his mentor, S. P. Kodandapani.
+Over his career, he received six National Film Awards for Best Male Playback Singer for his performances in Telugu, Tamil, Kannada, and Hindi, along with 25 Andhra Pradesh state Nandi Awards for his work in Telugu cinema.
+Additionally, he was honoured various state awards from Karnataka and Tamil Nadu governments, four Filmfare Awards South and a Filmfare Award.
 According to some sources, he held the Guinness World Record for recording the highest number of songs by a singer with over 50,000 songs in 16 languages.
-On 8 February 1981, he created a record by recording 27 songs in Kannada from 9 am to 9 pm.
-In addition, he recorded 19 songs in Tamil, and 16 songs in Hindi in a day, which has also been called a record.
+On 8 February 1981, he set a record by recording 28 songs in Kannada in a single day, along with 19 songs in Tamil and 16 in Hindi, which has also been called a record.

-In 2012, he received the state NTR National Award for his contributions to Indian cinema.
-In 2015, he received the Harivarasanam Award from the Government of Kerala.
-In 2016, he was honoured with the Indian Film Personality of the Year award at the 47th International Film Festival of India.
-He was a recipient of the Padma Shri (2001), Padma Bhushan (2011), and Padma Vibhushan (posthumously) (2021) from the Government of India.
+In recognition of his contributions, Balasubrahmanyam received the NTR National Award from the Government of Andhra Pradesh in 2012, the Harivarasanam Award from the Government of Kerala in 2015, and was named the Indian Film Personality of the Year at the 47th International Film Festival of India in 2016.
+The Government of India honored him with the Padma Shri in 2001, the Padma Bhushan in 2011, and the Padma Vibhushan posthumously in 2021.
+He died on 25 September 2020 in Chennai after complications from COVID-19.

-On 25 September 2020, S. P. Balasubrahmanyam died in Chennai after being hospitalized for over a month for complications due to COVID-19.